Sharma (medieval): Buildings

 One hundred buildings have been identified by archaeologists within the settlement.
 Their stone foundations or basement walls survive, but the earthen (probably mudbrick) superstructures have long since disappeared.
 It is thus impossible to determine whether buildings had one or two storeys except in the case of the thickest foundations walls, which almost certainly supported two storeys.
 The building types have no known equivalents among medieval Ḥaḍramī architecture, but are similar to ancient Sabaean types from the same region.
 The main large building type has an east–west hallway with three rooms to the north and three to the south.
 The buildings are devoid of architectural decoration.

 Sharma was originally protected on the landward side by an earthen and stone wall 2.1 m thick stretching from one plateau to the other.
-At some point this wall was destroyed or eroded and rebuilt.
-At some point the entire settlement may have been enclosed by walls, but this is not certain.
-Atop the plateau to the west of the settlement there was a citadel comprising two forts on the accessible eastern half separated by a gated wall 1.1 m thick from another fort built over top of the ruins of the Himyarite temple.
+At some point, this wall was destroyed or eroded and rebuilt.
+At some point, the entire settlement might have been enclosed by walls, but this is not certain.
+Atop the plateau to the west of the settlement there was a citadel comprising two forts on the accessible eastern half separated by a gated wall 1.1 m thick from another fort built atop the ruins of the Himyarite temple.
 This last fort overlooked the harbour.
 It has been suggested that the forts may have been no more than watchtowers or lighthouses.

 Sharma had one mosque that was rebuilt twice.
 The original mosque was little more than a single room 25 sqm in area.
-The second mosque was built over top of the demolished original.
+The second mosque was built on top of the demolished original.
 It was 52 sqm with a front courtyard (ṣaḥn).
 The third mosque is badly preserved, but it too was built over the earlier mosques.
 It had an interior area of 197 sqm.
 The mosque sat at the edge of the plain overlooking the beach and was visible from the sea.